Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 <!-- .element: class="fragment" data-fragment-index="4" -->

 Notes:

-Now let's summarise the main points.
+Now let's summarize the main points.

 We need to make it easy for honest nodes and hard for attackers.
 The Shelling Point as the foundational part of the design handles that for us.

 =fragment=

 Service to the protocol needs to be rewarded.
-We need to incentivise participation to guarantee reliable results.
+We need to incentivize participation to guarantee reliable results.

 =fragment=

 Destructive or interfering actions need to be punished.
-We need to disincentivise bad behaviour.
+We need to disincentivize bad behavior.
 In our case we did the slashes.

 =fragment=

 De-Sybiling the users can help defend against spam.

-We we have all of that our systems should be properly incentivised and safe... and on that note what happens when the incentives are...
+We we have all of that our systems should be properly incentivized and safe... and on that note what happens when the incentives are...

 ---

 # Misaligned Incentives

 Notes:

 Misaligned.
-When they promote some behaviour that is not good for the network.
+When they promote some behavior that is not good for the network.

 ---v

 ## Misaligned Incentives

 #### _Ethereum State Storage Issue_